Entanglement Hamiltonian of Interacting Systems: Local Temperature Approximation and Beyond

-In this supplemental material, we will delve into the details of our algorithm and discuss the advantages and disadvantages of a number of cost function candidates along with their pairwise comparison, and present more results on the entanglement Hamiltonian (EH).
+In this appendix, we will delve into the details of our algorithm and discuss the advantages and disadvantages of a number of cost function candidates along with their pairwise comparison, and present more results on the entanglement Hamiltonian (EH).